SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 People who think machines can think are nazi enablers.
 People who think humans have no free will are nazi enablers.
 People who think humans have no metaphysical soul are nazi enablers.
 Sam Harris might not be a literal nazi, but he is a nazi enabler.
-Your liberal''s precious Barak Obama --- dare I say it?
+Your liberal's precious Barak Obama --- dare I say it?
 Yes, a nazi enabler.

 **Obama:**  "Bailed out Wall Street, just say 'thank you'.
 For the rest